csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 ## Variable Scope

-- Instance variables are different from local variables
+#### Instance variables vs. local variables

 - Instance variables: Stored (in memory) with the object, shared by all methods of the object.
 Changes made within a method persist after method finishes executing.

 - Local variables: Visible to only one method, not shared.
 Disappear after method finishes executing.
 Variables we've created before in the Main method (they're local to the Main method!).

 - Example: In class Rectangle, we have these two methods:

     ```
     public void SwapDimensions()
     {
         int temp = length;
         length = width;
         width = temp;
     }
     public int GetLength()
     {
         return length;
     }
     ```

     - `temp` is a local variable within `SwapDimensions`, while `length` and `width` are instance variables
     - The `GetLength` method can't use `temp`; it is visible only to `SwapDimensions`
     - When `SwapDimensions` changes `length`, that change is persistent -- it will still be different when `GetLength` executes, and the next call to `GetLength` after `SwapDimensions` will return the new length
     - When `SwapDimensions` assigns a value to `temp`, it only has that value within the current call to `SwapDimensions` -- after `SwapDimensions` finishes, `temp` disappears, and the next call to `SwapDimensions` creates a new `temp`

-- Each variable has a **scope**
+#### Definition of scope

 - Variables exist only in limited **time** and **space** within the program
 - Outside those limits, the variable cannot be accessed -- e.g. local variables cannot be accessed outside their method
 - Scope of a variable: The region of the program where it is accessible/visible
     - A variable is "in scope" when it is accessible
     - A variable is "out of scope" when it doesn't exist or can't be accessed
 - Time limits to scope: Scope begins *after* the variable has been declared
     - This is why you can't use a variable before declaring it
 - Space limits to scope: Scope is within the same *code block* where the variable is declared
     - Code blocks are defined by curly braces: everything between matching `{` and `}` is in the same code block
     - Instance variables are declared in the class's code block (they are inside `class Rectangle`'s body, but not inside anything else), so their scope extends to the entire class
     - Code blocks nest: A method's code block is inside the class's code block, so instance variables are also in scope within each method's code block
     - Local variables are declared inside a method's code block, so their scope is limited to that single method
 - The scope of a parameter (which is a variable) is the method's code block - it's the same as a local variable for that method
 - Scope example:

     ```
     public void SwapDimensions()
     {
         int temp = length;
         length = width;
         width = temp;
     }
     public void SetWidth(int widthParam)
     {
         int temp = width;
         width = widthParam;
     }
     ```

     - The two variables named `temp` have different scopes: One has a scope limited to the `SwapDimensions` method's body, while the other has a scope limited to the `SetWidth` method's body
     - This is why they can have the same name: variable names must be unique *within the variable's scope*.
 You can have two variables with the same name if they are in different scopes.
     - The scope of instance variables `length` and `width` is the body of class `Rectangle`, so they are in scope for both of these methods

-- Be careful when mixing instance and local variables
+#### Variables with overlapping scopes

 - This code is legal (compiles) but doesn't do what you want:

     ```
     class Rectangle
     {
         private int length;
         private int width;
         public void UpdateWidth(int newWidth)
         {
             int width = 5;
             width = newWidth;
         }
     }
     ```

 - The instance variable `width` and the local variable `width` have different scopes, so they can have the same name

 - But the instance variable's scope (the class `Rectangle`) *overlaps* with the local variable's scope (the method `UpdateWidth`)

 - If two variables have the same name and overlapping scopes, the variable with the *closer* or *smaller* scope **shadows** the variable with the *farther* or *wider* scope: the name will refer *only* to the variable with the smaller scope

 - In this case, that means `width` inside `UpdateWidth` refers only to the local variable named `width`, whose scope is smaller because it is limited to the `UpdateWidth` method.
 The line `width = newWidth` actually changes the local variable, not the instance variable named `width`.

 - Since instance variables have a large scope (the whole class), they will always get shadowed by variables declared within methods

 - You can prevent shadowing by using the keyword `this`, like this:

     ```
     class Rectangle
     {
         private int length;
         private int width;
         public void UpdateWidth(int newWidth)
         {
             int width = 5;
             this.width = newWidth;
         }
     }
     ```

     Since `this` means "the calling object", `this.width` means "access the `width` member of the calling object."
 This can only mean the instance variable `width`, not the local variable with the same name

 - Incidentally, you can also use `this` to give your parameters the same name as the instance variables they're modifying:

     ```
     class Rectangle
     {
         private int length;
         private int width;
         public void SetWidth(int width)
         {
             this.width = width;
         }
     }
     ```

     Without `this`, the body of the `SetWidth` method would be `width = width;`, which doesn't do anything (it would assign the parameter `width` to itself).

 ## Constants